CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 ### Mesh Type

-This section will allow you to change how the object prints.
+Clicking the (icon) icon will allow you to change how the object prints.

 The first icon is the default, and will follow the print settings that you set.